mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Basic Animal Control:** Choose one favored type of animal.
 You may communicate with favored animals of this type as if they were human NPCs, although their understanding of the world is limited.
 In addition, you gain a +2 bonus to [[Rapport]] when asking an animal of that type to do something for you.

 “Type” is an intentionally broad category.
-It doesn’t necessarily line up with a taxonomic category, but rather how useful the animal is and how often you’ll see it.
+It doesn't necessarily line up with a taxonomic category, but rather how useful the animal is and how often you'll see it.
 Only multicellular animals can be controlled; bacteria are too simple to order around.
 Some types of animals you might control include fish, birds, insects, rodents, and dogs.

 ### Enhancements